algattik-mve/promptflow-demo/chat-with-patents/README.md

 pf flow test --flow .

 # test with flow inputs
-pf flow test --flow . --inputs question="Can the high voltage of the vehicle ignition system affect other systems?"
+pf flow test --flow . --inputs question="How does the car know how much fuel is in the tank?"
 ```